 Understand Your Needs

 If you have access or functional needs, understand how these will impact you during an evacuation and ensure you have redundant systems of support to address these needs.
+Remember that wildfire deaths are usually related to extreme fire behavior, failure to get an alert and delayed departure.

 - Are you signed up for alerts?
 The various alert systems are explained here.
 Alert Marin is the most important alerting system – make sure you are signed up.
 If there is no cell phone coverage in your area or when cell phone towers are not working due to a power outage, you should have a NOAA weather radio to receive alerts.
 If you are deaf, deaf blind or hard of hearing, make sure you know how to receive these alerts which are sent both audibly and by text.